Greater Manchester Spatial Framework - Greater Manchester's plan for homes, jobs and the environment

-If all 10 Executive Committees agree (including Bury Cabinet), the plan will then be brought forward for eight-weeks of public consultation between 1 December 2020 and 26 January 2021.
+If all 10 Executive Committees agree (including Bury Cabinet), the plan will then be brought forward for public consultation.

 This is the final consultation before the plan is submitted to the Secretary of State for examination and it is more technical than previous rounds.
 The Government requires us to ask people whether our plans, and the evidence on which they are based, have been prepared in accordance with legal and procedural requirements and whether they satisfy the four 'tests of soundness' as described in the Assets Publishing Service - National Planning Policy Framework (NPPF).
 This is what we will be consulting on and this will be clearly explained in the consultation, which will be available to respond to at GM Consult - Greater Manchester Plan for Homes, Jobs and the Environment.

 Consultation on the Publication version of the GMSF will give residents and other stakeholders the opportunity to see how we have responded to issues raised previously and to make formal representations on the plan.

 It should be noted that it is important to make any representations on this version of the plan, even if you have previously made comments.
 This is because it will be these representations that will be forwarded on to the Planning Inspector for consideration.

 So, even if comments have been made at an earlier stage, the plan should be looked at again to see if these comments have been taken on board.
 If not, people that have responded to previous versions of the plan may want to make further comments as a formal representation.